-Kirklees College believes that Equality, Diversity and Inclusion (EDI) are everyone's responsibility (students, staff, employers, partners, stakeholders and visitors) and that everyone has a role to play in the successful implementation of this Single Equality Strategy (SES) across the organisation
+Kirklees College believes that EDI is everyone's responsibility (students, staff, employers, partners, stakeholders and visitors) and that everyone has a role to play the successful implementation of this SES across the organisation.

-The Chief Executive/Principal and Chair of Governors have overall responsibility for this Single Equality Strategy and ultimate accountability for compliance with the organisation's equality obligations.
+The Chief Executive/Principal and Chair of Governors have overall responsibility for this SES and ultimate accountability for compliance with the organisation's equality obligations.